vsm/vsm.github.io/README.md

-# vsmjs
+# VSM

-See how VSM works on https://vsmjs.github.io/vsm-pages
+Read about VSM on https://vsm.github.io

 ## License